hhatch/feasst/python/README.rst

     for line in text_input.split('\n'):
         feasst.parse(mc, line)

-The depreciated Python interface using SWIG is described in :doc:`/../py/README`.
+The deprecated Python interface using SWIG is described in :doc:`/../py/README`.